kata-containers/kata-containers/use-cases/GPU-passthrough-and-Kata.md

    ```

    Run the previous command to determine the BDF for the GPU device on host.<br/>
-   From the previous output, PCI addres "0000:00:02.0" is assigned to the hardware GPU device.<br/>
+   From the previous output, PCI address `0000:00:02.0` is assigned to the hardware GPU device.<br/>
    This BDF is used later to unbind the GPU device from the host.<br/>
    "8086 1616" is the device ID of the hardware GPU device.
 It is used later to
    rebind the GPU device to `vfio-pci` driver.